14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 To get to Kotor from Dubrovnik, you can book through a travel agency that provides transport with departure and returns to your accommodation. *You must bring a passport.

 Kotor offers scenic hikes that overlook the beautiful Bay of Kotor.
-The UNESCO world heritage site of Kotor Old Town was a massive hit for me, with its medieval architecture and well-preserved walls offering similar vibes to Dubrovnik.
+The UNESCO World Heritage site of Kotor Old Town was a massive hit for me, with its medieval architecture and well-preserved walls offering similar vibes to Dubrovnik.

 I highly recommend doing the fortress hike.
 At the top, you’ll get a panoramic view of the Old Town with a stunning backdrop of the Kotor bay.
 However, you have to pay €8 to enter the gate towards the fortress.
 It is well recommended!